Samory-909/virt-scripts/README.md

 ```
 ./clone.sh
-This script clone, sparsify and sysprep linux guest
+This script clones, sparsifies and syspreps linux guest
 Usage : './clone.sh <original guest> <destination guest>'
 Please provide a the guest name of a destroyed guest: exit
 ```